cutechan/cutechan/README.md

 * Startup script will automatically build and run server at http://192.168.56.101:8001
 * That's it, now you can do any experiments with your personal cutechan install

+## Donate

+Donations for development and server payments can be send to `1DNvp7EdVd66ydwRZiNp6qDJwSZzYWHKgm` (BTC).
+Thank you!

 ## License

 [AGPLv3+](LICENSE)